Substance Use Disorder Prevention Models

-Prevention programs target different populations at risk for substance use disorders.
+Prevention programs target different populations at risk for substance use disorder (SUD).
 Prevention programs focus on helping individuals to develop knowledge and skills, or changing environmental and community factors that affect a large population.
+Providers, schools, public health departments, and other organizations in the community may collaborate to implement these programs.
 Programs can be implemented in settings such as schools, workplaces, and communities.

 - Universal preventive interventions reach an entire population to prevent substance use disorders.

-- Selective preventive interventions target subgroups of the population that at risk for substance use disorders.
+- Selective preventive interventions target subgroups of the population that are at risk for substance use disorders.

 - Indicated preventive interventions are aimed at individuals who are exhibiting early signs of having a substance use disorder though they have not been diagnosed.